April 2023 UPDATE:

 Pro-Designed: PDs have been around forever.
 Wild Bill has been hand-making pads for skateboarders since the 1980s.
 A small independent business at out Texas.
 Custom sizing at no extra cost.
 He makes a number of different versions from them from smaller ones to full-on mega ramp type shit.
 Different color options, and strapping options.
 Expensive.
-A bit bulky, and can take a long time to get (he always has a large back-log of orders), but an absolutely great product.
+Bulky.
+Can take a very long time to get (he always has a large back-log of orders), but an absolutely great product.
+If you need/want something quick, Pro-Designed is not your best option, as you'll be waiting quite awhile for them to arrive.

 JUNE 2021 UPDATE / Boneless Pads: I recently got a set of Boneless Pro Slim knee pads.
 THEY.
 ARE.
 AWESOME.
 A longer review of them can be found here.
-Much lower profile/smaller than my PDs, but offer great protection for mini ramp and street.
+Much lower profile/smaller than PDs, but offer great protection for mini ramp and street.
 These are great product and worth a hard look if you are considering getting pads.
-I'd rate these as #1 on my all-purpose knee pad list.

 Knee-Gaskets: I recently reviewed Old Bones and Killer 187 knee-gaskets.
 That review can be found here.